- Young girls have been molested or raped on their first date by people they had met on the IRC or through telephone chatlines.

 If you are taking the lift

 - When entering the lift alone, stay close to the lift button panel.
-Press “Door Open” and step out immediately when a stranger rushes in as the lift door is closing.
+Press "Door Open" and step out immediately when a suspicious person(s) rushes in as the lift door is closing.

 If you are taking the public transport